DarkSeriusCode/traffic-usage/README.md

 # Build and usage
 ```
-cmake -B build
-cmake --build build --target traffic_usage
-sudo cmake --install build
+make
+sudo make install
 traffic_usage --help
 ```
-By default the program will be installed to `/usr/local/`, you can change the installation dir specifying a `--prefix` in the last command

-At first, run the daemon that will collect statistics: `traffic_usage -d <interface>` where `<interface>` is an interface to collect statistics (to see list of all interfaces on your system use: `traffic_usage -l`)
+By default the program will be installed to `/usr/local/` At first, run the daemon that will collect statistics: `traffic_usage -d <interface>` where `<interface>` is an interface to collect statistics (to see list of all interfaces on your system use: `traffic_usage -l`)